aweijnitz/hydrobalcony/FrontendServer/FrontendAPIServer.js/README.md

 	npm test

 ## HTTP API
-There is a small REST-like API to get the latest data seen.
+There is a small REST-like API to get the latest data.

-### latest sensor readings
+### Note on sensor readings
 As data comes in, it is cached in RAM.
 Cached data will normally be available for all sensors, but it can be missing for a few minutes directly following a restart of the service.